 See Raster to vector polygons

-Raster calculator
+Raster calculator [link]

-The RasterCalculator tool can be used to perform an complex mathematical operations on one or more input raster images on a cell-to-cell basis.
+The RasterCalculator tool can be used to perform a complex mathematical operations on one or more input raster images on a cell-to-cell basis.
 The user specifies the name of the output raster (--output) and a mathematical expression, or statement (--statement).
-Rasters are treated like variables (that change value with each grid cell) and are specified within the statement with the file name contained within either double or single quotation marks (e.g. "DEM.tif" > 500.0).
+Rasters are treated like variables (that change value with each grid cell) and are specified within the statement with the file name contained within either double or single quotation marks (e.g., "DEM.tif" > 500.0).
 Raster variables may or may not include the file directory.
 If unspecified, a raster is assumed to exist within the working directory.
 Similarly, if the file extension is unspecified, it is assumed to be '.tif'. **Note, all input rasters must share the same number of rows and columns and spatial extent.
 Use the Resample tool if this is not the case to convert the one raster's grid resolution to the others.

 The mathematical expression supports all of the standard algebraic unary and binary operators (+ - * / ^ %), as well as comparisons (< <= == != >= >) and logical operators (&& ||) with short-circuit support.
 The order of operations, from highest to lowest is as follows.